 Another important point worth mentioning is that vacant land requires that no previous property was built on the land.
 The only way to possibly get around this is to build several properties on that land, this is often called house stocking.

 To buy vacant land and build your house can be a good option for the long term and will enable you to choose how your property should look like.

-You might also be able to save costs as you are controlling the purchase of the materials and the work force.
+You might also be able to save costs as you are controlling the purchase of the materials and the workforce.

 What is a ‘dwelling exemption certificate’?

-If you’re lucky, you might be able to find a developer that holds a so called dwelling exemption certificate.
+If you’re lucky, you might be able to find a developer that holds a so-called dwelling exemption certificate.

 The certificate allows the developer to sell new properties or near-new properties to foreign persons.
-In such case, you’ll be able to skip the foreign investment approval mentioned above.
+In such a case, you’ll be able to skip the foreign investment approval mentioned above.

-As of the time I’m writing this blog post, Australian developers can sell maximum 50% of the properties for foreign persons.
+As of the time I’m writing this blog post, Australian developers can sell a maximum of 50% of the properties for foreign persons.
 Be sure to confirm this with the developer before you decide to buy a property with a dwelling exemption certificate.